 - the best possible commission structure

-- profit share with the agents that help grow the company
+- profit sharing with the agents that help grow the company

-- have supportive management that consults, trains and promotes teamwork
+- have supportive management/staff that consults, trains and promotes teamwork